go-juicedev/juice-doc/source/middleware.rst

     }

     // ExecContext implements Middleware.
+    // ExecContext sets a context timeout for INSERT/UPDATE/DELETE operations to prevent long-running operations.
+    // The timeout value is obtained from the statement's "timeout" attribute.
-    // ExecContext will set the timeout for the sql statement. func (t TimeoutMiddleware) ExecContext(stmt Statement, next ExecHandler) ExecHandler {
+    // If timeout is <= 0, no timeout is applied and the original handler is returned unchanged. func (t TimeoutMiddleware) ExecContext(stmt Statement, _ Configuration, next ExecHandler) ExecHandler {
     	timeout := t.getTimeout(stmt)
     	if timeout <= 0 {
     		return next